What Are Azure Functions -- For IT Pros

 With every one of those options, there is some infrastructure with the associated infrastructure and/or ownership costs.
 If I travel back in time to when I was once a programmer, (and Visual C++ came on 20 plus diskettes) I didn’t want to care about where my code ran.
 I just wanted my code to run.
 Until recently, something had to be deployed to run the code I had to spec that something, pay for that something on a per-month basis, and maintain that something.
 That’s a lot of work that distracts me from my job: writing code.

-Azure introduced Functions, which is similar to AWS Lambda, to give developers something that they wanted: a way to run code, on demand, without requiring any infrastructure.
+Azure introduced Functions, which is similar to AWS Lambda, to give developers something that they wanted: a way to run code on-demand, without requiring any infrastructure.
 That code can be C#, F#, or NodeJS.
+We have a guide explaining how to create an AWS Lambda function on Petri.

 A developer can deploy a piece of code as a Function in Azure.
 The function is triggered in some way to spawn an instance of execution.
 One can view Functions as a successor to Web Jobs that were based on an App Service Plan.
 Triggers can include, but are not limited to: